 Favorite Blueberry Muffins are easy peasy, one-bowl muffins that are so moist and tender.
 Gluten Free or not.
 30-minute recipe.

-These muffins are based on The Salty Marshmallow’s “Easy Blueberry Muffins” recipe, and they truly are easy.
-I made them gluten free and you would never know they don’t contain wheat.
-So delicious!
+These muffins are based on The Salty Marshmallow’s “Easy Blueberry Muffins” recipe, which is not gluten free, and they truly are easy.

 I use cupcake liners in my muffin tins when I make muffins.
 It makes them easy to remove from the tins (or freeze), and I generally freeze half the recipe so we don’t just sit down and eat every last one of them in a day. 🙂

 What You Need

 For this recipe, I used a large bowl, a wire whisk, measuring cups and spoons and one 12-muffin tin.
 Paper cupcake liners are helpful.
 But what you really want is a fabulous espresso machine so you can have delicious coffee with your muffins.
 Am I right?

 This favorite blueberry muffin is light, fluffy and filled with blueberries.
 Simple 30-minute recipe.
 Gluten free (or not...it's up to you).